 We admitted that we were powerless over our addiction–that our lives had become unmanageable.

-“I can handle it” is one of humanity’s favorite phrases, versions of which many of us master before we can talk.
-The high-chair occupant grabs the spoon and tries to feed himself; the toddler screams “Me do it!” at Mom’s attempt to dress him; the kindergartner is openly insulted at the idea of having to hold someone’s hand crossing the street.
-Independence is a good thing up to the point that one is narrowly missed by a speeding car–or awakens with a killer hangover on yet another “morning after” having full intention of stopping at a reasonable limit this time.
+Independence is a good thing up to the point that one awakens with a killer hangover on yet another “morning after” having full intention of stopping at a reasonable limit this time.
 If you can handle it, it’s not an addiction.
 If your attempts to handle it invariably end in failure and guilt, it’s time to admit you could use a little help.

 We came to believe that a Power greater than ourselves could restore us to sanity.

 When Alcoholics Anonymous was born, there was still one generally accepted definition of “God” in the United States.
-Now, work for the 12 steps comes from every religion and none, and organized groups range from those unashamedly committed to the way of one specific religion, to those full of members who proudly proclaim their uncompromising atheism.
-But even if your personal definition of a “Higher Power” stops at the combined energy of a support group or the theoretically unused 90 percent of your own brain, there’s a freeing aspect in realizing that what you already know, and have tried in vain to make work, isn’t the limit of your available resources.
-Especially when facing the stress of a major transition, having outside help you can count on strengthens your courage for the journey.
+Now, work for the 12 steps comes from every religion or lack thereof.
+There’s a freeing aspect in realizing that what you already know, and have tried in vain to make work, isn’t the limit of your available resources.
+Having outside help you can count on strengthens your courage for the journey.

 We made a decision to turn our will and lives over to the care of God, as we understood him.

 “Let go and let God” is a cliche, but a useful principle nonetheless.
-If you insist on hanging on to everything (especially harmful habits) for fear of losing something, you’ll eventually break under the strain and lose a lot more.
 Into every life fall a few things that are out of our control; just giving them the right to be, instead of fighting them with anger or chemical escapes, frees us to make the best of the things we can control.

 We made a searching and fearless moral inventory of ourselves.

-If you’re like me, trying to “make sure you’ve covered every little detail” can get a bit out of control in its own right.
-Still, it’s true that the typical moral inventory takes hours to write out and runs for many pages.
-(And it always is written; an inventory stored purely in the head has little organization and less lasting value.)
+The typical moral inventory takes hours to write out and runs for many pages.
 One thing many beginners don’t realize is that it isn’t just our faults and shortcomings that need to be searched; the strengths we may have belittled and the opportunities we may have neglected (which may take more courage to face than our faults!) belong here too.
 The point is not to convince ourselves that we are, in fact, worthless, but to catch a vision of what we can become.

 We admitted to God, to ourselves, and to another human being the exact nature of our wrongs.